 Look for the Good: Enthusiasm can be contagious, you know, and I am an advocate of towards-orientated leadership.
 Celebrating every positive step is important for creating and maintaining momentum.
 If we are going to build real shared ownership for the mess we have created and truly demonstrate our love of this place, naming and shaming is far less of a motivator than catching people doing something good.
 People will let us down… guaranteed… and when it happens if we turn our attention to helping them succeed it will be better use of everyone’s energy than finger pointing.

-Get Busy: This takes Guts and Effort – roll up your sleeves and get on with it… I decided early on to take a Coach’s stance on this one… not to care who gets the credit… … Keep your eye on the ocean – that beach that I love to spend time at, that is the prize!
-Collective pride CAN of course help….
-And if having PFC Status encourages even more of the community to get involved then GREAT… Let’s live up to the promise to improve our environment… Less talk more action, if you hear people (or yourself) say “oh yes we have been thinking / talking about this problem for a while”… dig deep to find / or help them find ways to act upon those intentions… Sooner rather than dreckly.
+Get Busy: This takes GUTS and of course a fair bit of effort – roll up your sleeves and get on with it… I decided early on to take a Coach’s stance on this one… not to care who gets the credit… Keep your eye on the ocean – for me… the beach that I love to spend time at… that is the prize!
+Collective pride CAN of course help…. and if having PFC Status encourages even more of the community to get involved then GREAT, welcome all help and remember to say thank you….
+Let’s live up to the promise to improve our environment.
+Less talk more action – if you hear people (or yourself) say “oh yes we have been thinking / talking about this problem for a while”… dig deep to find / or help them find ways to act upon those intentions… Sooner rather than dreckly.

-I am deeply grateful to all who are working to keep our ocean and shoreline healthy….
-You are all LEGENDS!
+I am deeply grateful to all who are working to keep our ocean and shoreline healthy.